Cloufield/GWASTutorial/08_LDSC/README.md

 ### LD score regression

-Key idea: A variant will have higher test statistics if it is in LD with causal variant, and the elevation is proportional to the LD ( $r^2$ ) with the causal variant.
+Key idea: A variant will have higher test statistics if it is in LD with causal variant, and the elevation is proportional to the correlation ( $r^2$ ) with the causal variant.

 $$
 E[\chi^2|l_j] = {{Nh^2l_j}\over{M}} + Na + 1